grafana/rollout-operator/README.md

 * `grafana.com/rollout-mirror-replicas-from-resource-name`
 * `grafana.com/rollout-mirror-replicas-from-resource-kind`
 * `grafana.com/rollout-mirror-replicas-from-resource-api-version`
+* `grafana.com/rollout-mirror-replicas-from-resource-write-back-status-replicas`

 These annotations must be set on StatefulSet that rollout-operator will scale (ie. target statefulset).
-Number of replicas in target statefulset will follow replicas in reference resource (from `scale` subresource), while reference resource's `status` subresource will be updated with current number of replicas in target statefulset.
+Number of replicas in target statefulset will follow replicas in reference resource (from `scale` subresource).
+Reference resource's `status` subresource will be updated with current number of replicas in target statefulset, unless explicitly disabled by setting `grafana.com/rollout-mirror-replicas-from-resource-write-back-status-replicas` annotation to `false`.

 This is similar to using `grafana.com/rollout-downscale-leader`, but reference resource can be any kind of resource, not just statefulset.
 Furthermore `grafana.com/min-time-between-zones-downscale` is not respected when using scaling based on reference resource.